How to overcome the limitations of the Google Analytics 4 API quotas in Looker Studio (formerly Google Data Studio)

 Advertising platforms keep changing how long they’ll keep your data.
 Instead of depending on their data retention policies, you should save all your data in a data warehouse.
 This way, you have a better chance to do historical analysis.

 We hope this post gives you some options to solve the GA4 API limitations.
-If you’re looking for an easy and stable way to get data into Looker Studio, start a free 14-day Supermetrics trial.
+Read also our article about moving your data into Looker-studio in post-GA4 API quota world.
+And if you’re looking for an easy and stable way to get data into Looker Studio, start a free 14-day Supermetrics trial.

 About the author